OpenMP®: Support for the OpenMP language

-The OpenMP subproject of LLVM is intended to contain all of the components required to build an executing OpenMP program that are outside the compiler itself.
-Support for OpenMP 3.1 in Clang is in the process of being promoted into the Clang mainline, and can be found at OpenMP/Clang.
+The OpenMP subproject of LLVM contains the components required to build an executable OpenMP program that are outside the compiler itself.

 All of the code here is dual licensed under the MIT license and the UIUC License (a BSD-like license).
 The LICENSE.txt file at the top of the OpenMP project contains the license text and associated patent grants.